-I am a PhD student and an Early Career Academic Fellow in Finance at the University of New South Wales (UNSW) in Sydney, Australia.
-My research interests include corporate governance, innovation, venture capital, and entrepreneurial finance.
+I am a PhD candidate and Early Career Academic Fellow in Finance at the University of New South Wales (UNSW) in Sydney, Australia.
+My research interests include corporate innovation, machine learning in finance, corporate finance, corporate governance, entrepreneurial finance, and venture capital.
+I will be on the 2025-26 academic job market.

 Contact Information: